stevehanstudio/graph-ui-clone/README.md

 # Graph-UI

-This is my fork of the main branch of the Graph UI project for Plenful's Open Avenues micro-internship.
-In this project we built a web application to visualize a complex recursive data structure using Typescript, React, Material UI, and D3.js.
+This is my fork of the main branch of the Graph UI project for Plenful's micro-internship with Open Avenues.
+In this project, we built a web application to visualize a complex recursive data structure using Typescript, React, Material UI, and D3.js.

 ## Team
 Sanjeev Vijayaraj, Project Leader\